D7669, 7669, 25319

 Withdrawn March 20th 1983.

 Renumbered March 5th 1974.

-After withdrawal 25319 was sent to Derby Works for conversion to an ETHEL unit.
+On June 23rd Crewe depot sent withdrawn 25314 & 25319 (with 40007 & 40019 for Doncaster) to Derby Works.
+They had been out of service for about three months and were received at Derby for generator and bogie work prior to their moving to Aberdeen to join ADB 97250 as generator vehicles.
 However 25305 was substituted and work stopped on 25319, which lingered at Derby Works until movement to Swindon Works (see detail below) on Februry 21st 1985, and broken up there by late July 1985.

 25093, 25105/164, 25234/248/260, 25312/319 9X12 17.05 Derby Works - Swindon Works July 23rd 1985, hauled by 45060.

 Works visits (records incomplete).

 Noted Derby Works September 1968.

 Noted Derby Works June 1973.